Alexis Hill (Nevada politician)

 Alexis Hill is an American public administrator and politician currently serving as the chair of the Washoe County, Nevada Commission.
 A member of the Democratic Party, Hill was first elected to the Washoe County Commission in 2020 and represents District 1 and became chair of the commission in 2023.

-In 2025, she announced her candidacy for governor of Nevada to unseat first-term incumbent Joe Lombardo, a Republican.
+In 2025, she announced her candidacy for governor of Nevada to unseat the incumbent Republican governor Joe Lombardo, but lost in the Democratic primary to attorney general Aaron Ford.

 Early life and education

 Hill was born in Sparks, Nevada.
 Before holding elective office, she worked in public policy, city planning, and nonprofit roles in the Sparks–Reno region.
 She has a bachelor’s degree in political science from Texas A&M University and a graduate degree in public administration and policy from the University of Nevada, Reno.

 Washoe County Commission

 In 2020, Hill was elected to the Washoe County Board of Commissioners, defeating former Republican Commissioner Marsha Berkbigler.
 In the 2024 election, she won re-election by approximately 15 percentage points over the same opponent.

 In 2023, the commission selected her as chair.

 In May 2023, local reporting asserted that Hill’s decision to eliminate general public comment at the start of meetings was lawful under state law.

 On land-use and Tahoe policy, Hill has supported adoption of Tahoe Regional Planning Agency code changes that allow higher density development, which has drawn litigation from residents citing safety and environmental concerns.